bruce-sz-cn/windrbd/README.md

 else you get an incomplete checkout.

-If you need installable binaries with a signed driver please go to
+If you need installable binaries (self-signed) please go to

 https://linbit.com/linbit-software-download-page-for-linstor-and-drbd-linux-driver/#drbd-windows

+You will have to put your Windows machine into test mode for the driver to load.
+To do so run

+	bcdedit /set TESTSIGNING ON

+as Administrator and reboot the machine.

-If you need support, please contact Linbit (www.linbit.com) at sales@linbit.com
+If you need support or if you need officially signed binaries (no need for testmode), please contact Linbit (www.linbit.com) at sales@linbit.com

 What is WinDRBD?